metabrainz/musicbrainz-server/README.md

 and makes it available to the public in the form of a relational database.
 For more information, [visit our website](https://musicbrainz.org/doc/About).

-To get help, please join #metabrainz on irc.freenode.net
+To get help, please join #metabrainz on irc.libera.chat

 Breaking changes to the database schema or our API / web service will be announced on [our blog](https://blog.metabrainz.org/category/musicbrainz+breaking-changes/),